ExchangeUnion/docs/Developer Guide.md

 host = "localhost"
 port = 5002
 ```
-7. Now you can start `xud` since it'll be using the above configuration, it'll successfully connect to running docker instances.
+7. Now you can start `xud`.
+Since it's using above configuation, it connects to the running docker environment.
+Ready to test your changes on xud-simnet!

 ## References